About the Quarterly

 The Editor

 Ask Jeaves began in 2011 as a set of typewritten letters to a handful of former colleagues.
-A niece, impatient with his resistance to email, put the letters on the internet.
+A niece, impatient with his resistance to email, put the letters on the internet without asking.
+(The editor has since forgiven her.
+Mostly.)
 The readership has grown, gently, by the method most things of value grow by: one person telling another.

 The Quarterly